ElasticSearch sink Connector, version 1.0.1

 Once you are done, stop the Connector-Application and cleanup the unused axual resources.

-command in order to stop and remove the ElasticSearch containers.
+Run docker-compose down in the same directory you ran the up command in order to stop and remove the ElasticSearch containers.

 License